tsrsilva/tsrsilva.github.io/docs/projects.md

 #### Academic projects ####

 * [PhenoBees](https://researchportal.helsinki.fi/fi/projects/phenobees-a-knowledgebase-and-integrative-approach-for-studying-t)
-* **Materiality and context of specimen labels: exposing frictions between local and global priorities in the preservation of ‘non-prototypical’ records** - Silva, Neundorf, Feitosa (Reviewing phase)
+* **Materiality and context of specimen labels: exposing frictions between local and global priorities in the preservation of ‘non-prototypical’ records** - Silva, Neundorf, Feitosa (Accepted)
 * **Additions to the taxonomy of Neotropical *Strumigenys* (Hymenoptera: Formicidae): description of new species, terminology alignment, and etymology of the generic epithet** - Silva, Ladino, Feitosa (Accepted)
 * **A critical review of Frame Semantics applied to biological terminology** - Silva (Submitted)